The Quantum Decoding Problem : Tight Achievability Bounds and Application to Regev's Reduction: Introduction

 By measuring the resulting state $\sum_{\yv \in \vv+\C^\perp} \hf(\yv) \ket{\yv}$ we obtain an element in $\vv + \C^\perp$ such that $\yv$ is relatively small.
 In other words, we solve the variant of the decoding problem for the dual code $\C^\perp$ for which we just have to find for any word $\vv$ of the ambient space a sufficiently close codeword.
-This is generally the decoding problem as it appears in rate distortion theory \cite[Chap 10]{CT91}.
+This is given here by \begin{problem}[Close Codeword Finding in the surjective regime (or finding a close enough codeword) $\DP(q,n,k,w)$] $q, n, k, w$ are positive integers such that $k< n$. $\Hm$ is chosen uniformly at random in $\F_q^{(n-k) \times n}$ and $\yv$ uniformly at random in $\F_q^n$\\ {\bf Given: }$\Hm$, $\yv$,\\ {\bf Goal:} find $\cv \in \Fqn\backslash\lbrace 0 \rbrace$ which satisfies $\Hm\trsp{\cv} = 0$ and $\abs{\cv-\yv} \leq w$. \end{problem} It generally appears like that in rate distortion theory, but in this case the code is generally not chosen uniformly at random but in a family where the problem of finding a close enough codeword can be easily solved usch as for instance convolutional codes, polar codes or LDGM codes.
 It might be also called ``decoding in the surjective regime'', where we are not asked to find the closest codeword, but a close enough codeword.
 In other words, Regev's reduction can be tweaked to transform a classical decoding algorithm working in the injective regime into a quantum decoding algorithm working in the surjective regime.
-Recently this approach has been applied on structured code families such as Reed-Solomon codes \cite{JSW+24,CT25} for which there exist efficient decoding algorithms.
-This approach yields a polynomial time algorithm for decoding the dual Reed Solomon code in the surjective regime.
+Recently this approach has been applied on structured code families such as Reed-Solomon codes \cite{JSW+25,CT25a} for which there exist efficient decoding algorithms in the injective regime but not in the surjective regime.
+This approach yields a polynomial time algorithm for decoding the dual Reed Solomon code (which is also a Reed-Solomon code in that case since it is chosen as having full support) in the surjective regime.
 For suitable choices of the function $f$ this seems to yield a quantum polynomial time algorithm for decoding in cases where the best known classical algorithms take exponential time, thus yielding a problem which is a good candidate for quantum advantage.

 \paragraph{Improving Regev's reduction by quantum decoding.} In principle, this reduction gives a quantum algorithm for producing in a code low weight codewords.
 As a rule of thumb, the greater the decoding radius is for the decoding algorithm used for erasing the first register, the lower the weight of the codewords is after measuring in the last step.
 However, this reduction is somewhat unsatisfactory in the sense that even if we take the best decoding algorithm for the Hamming distance, we are far for obtaining the minimum (Hamming) weight codewords in the dual code \cite{DRT24}.
 There has been a recent trend to improve this reduction by a slight variation of the step consisting in erasing the first register \cite{CLZ22}.
 Indeed, instead of trying to recover $c$ from $c+e$, the new approach is to observe that the state at the second step can be written as